Skip Navigation

 When should I begin taking Social Security?

-Social Security is a key component of most retirement income plans.
-The biggest question in most people’s minds when it comes to Social Security is whether they should take it early or late.
 The math is pretty straightforward.
-For those born in 1960 or later, claiming benefits at your full retirement age (FRA) of 67 rather than when they are first available to you at age 62 will increase every monthly check you receive for the rest of your life by 30 percent.
-And for every year you delay past your FRA until you’re 70, you will receive an additional 8 percent.
+For those born in 1960 or later, claiming benefits at your full retirement age (FRA) of 67 rather than when they are first available to you at age 62 will increase your monthly checks by 30 percent.
+Benefits increase 8 percent per year for each year you delay claiming past full retirement age until age 70.

 Will I owe taxes on my military retirement income?